rootsec1/cloudsek/README.md

 }
 ```

+Writing the current progress of download to DB happens very frequently and hence there is the overhead of expensive calls to DB.
+Since I am not currently using an async approach, this would have added an overhead to the download time.
+Every time a chunk from the remote file was written to our local disk, we had to wait for the corresponding progress updation DB call to happen which is not a feasible solution.
+Therefore the script I've written will only write to the DB for every 10% of the file downloaded.

 Therefore every file upload/download instance has a separate UUID.
 In simple language, multiple download or upload instances of even the same file will leverage different UUIDs and therefore file to DB mapping is consistent.

 ## Working